michaelahern/homebridge-airthings/README.md

 ### Air Quality

 Air Quality Sensors are supported and implemented using standard Apple-defined services.
 Air Quality in this plugin is a composite of Radon, Particulate Matter (PM2.5), Volatile Organic Compound (VOC), Carbon Dioxide (CO2), and Humidity sensors, depending on the sensors supported by your device.
-Air Quality values are based on [Airthings-defined thresholds](https://help.airthings.com/en/articles/5367327-view-understanding-the-sensor-thresholds) for each sensor.
+Air Quality values (Excellent, Fair, Poor) are based on [Airthings-defined thresholds](https://help.airthings.com/en/articles/5367327-view-understanding-the-sensor-thresholds) for each sensor.

 Sensor                            | 🟢 Excellent  | 🟠 Fair                             | 🔴 Poor            |
 ----------------------------------|---------------|------------------------------------|--------------------|